Japan's ANA to shrink fleet as it skids toward record $4.8 bln loss | Business

 LONGTERM CHALLENGE ANA expects the downturn in domestic travel, which normally accounts for just over half its revenue, to last for about two years, with international routes unlikely to recover until 2024.

-When it does rebound, however, the Japanese carrier expects international demand to be mostly from tourists rather than more lucrative business travellers.
-That demand will "likely not fully return to previous levels due to changes to the nature of work," the airline said in its business plan.
+When it does rebound, however, it expects international demand to be mostly from tourists rather than more lucrative business travellers.
+That demand is unlikely to return to previous levels "due to changes to the nature of work," the airline said in its business plan.

-To adapt to that longterm market shift, ANA said it will launch a low-cost airline brand in 2022 that would ply routes to Southeast Asia and Oceania using Boeing 787 Dreamliners with more than 300 seats.
-At home, in addition to the taxpayer-funded domestic tourism campaign, ANA and Japan Airlines Co Ltd (JAL) are also benefiting from landing fee waivers by a government that sees air routes as essential to connecting the 3,000-kilometre Japanese archipelago stretching along the edge of East Asia.
+To adapt to that market shift, ANA said it will launch a low-cost airline brand in 2022 that would ply routes to Southeast Asia and Oceania using Boeing 787 Dreamliners seating more than 300 passengers.
+At home, in addition to the taxpayer-funded tourism campaign, ANA and Japan Airlines Co Ltd (JAL) are also benefiting from landing fee waivers by a government that sees air routes as essential to connecting the 3,000-kilometre long Japanese archipelago at the edge of East Asia.

-The government, however, has so far preferred a piecemeal approach of public help and airlines' own efforts to secure funding and cut costs, rather than offering large bailouts.
+The government, however, has so far preferred a piecemeal approach of public help and airlines' own efforts to secure funding and cut costs, rather than offering bailouts.
 ANA also said it swung to an operating loss of 280.95 billion for the six months ended Sept.
 30 and a net loss of 188.49 billion yen.
-Still, Chief Executive Shinya Katanozaka said his airline had enough money and a business plan that would see it through the industry crisis.
+Still, Chief Executive Shinya Katanozaka said his airline has enough money to see it through the industry crisis.

-He denied an earlier media report that his airline planned to raise additional money through a new share offer.
-Rival JAL, which announces its latest earnings figures on Friday, is likely to post a full-year record net loss of about 230 billion yen, the Nikkei business daily reported on Tuesday.
+He denied earlier media reports ANA planned to raise additional money through a share offer.
+Rival JAL, which announces its latest earnings on Friday, is likely to post a full-year record 230 billion yen net loss, the Nikkei business daily reported on Tuesday.

 ($1 = 104.7000 yen)